 A longtime resident of the Seattle area, Foreman hit upon the idea of the literary center as a way both to keep the house in the family and to provide services to other practitioners of the writing craft to which she is devoted.

 In addition to its designation as a writer’s retreat, The Bowers House also hosts workshops, readings and other literary and community events.
-Literary organizations and informal writer’s groups are also able to rent the Bowers House to conduct their own programs.
+Arts organizations and informal writer’s or creative groups are also able to rent the Bowers House to conduct their own programs and in 2021, expanded our services to musician workshops, songwriting retreats and Bowers Hour Concerts.
+Painters and Photographers have started booking, and pleinair activity has begun.
+Next year, The Georgia Review will send three National Endowment for The Arts Grant recipients for a month’s residency in The Bowers House, specifically focusing on the diaspora of The Southeastern United States.